GrpeApple/ARM-Assembly/README.md

 												Use the <code>r1</code> register for the input variable.<br>
 												For example:
 <pre><code>
-// Please note that this is a snippet.
+// Please note that this is just an example.

 .section .data
 	input: .ascii "Yes."